kuba00030/Day-Flow-Organizer/README.md

 - From this level you can mark a specific task as "Done" using the small button located on the left side of the displayed task.
   ![Screenshot (535)](https://github.com/kuba00030/Day-Flow-Organizer/assets/83354878/5e3778dc-821f-4953-986c-def4a975f15f)
 - Information about the task selected from the list is displayed on the right side of the screen.
 All fields except the displayed subtasks (if the task has them) are editable.
-- To edit a subtask's data, double-click on it and a window will appear allowing you to edit it.
+- To edit a subtask's data, click on it and a window will appear allowing you to edit it.
 It is only possible to edit the order of subtasks by grabbing and moving it to the desired position or marking the subtask as "done" using the small button located on the right side of the displayed subtask.
 - To delete the selected task, use the "Delete task" button located at the very bottom right of the screen.

 ## Sticky notes